 Hello everyone!
-I have started a newsletter that is sent out every other week.
+I have started a newsletter that is sent out every month.
 In the newsletter, you will find interesting (mostly environmental) videos and articles that I have discovered as well as any updates from me.
 The newsletter will also include ways that you can be active in helping our planet.
 Click to drop your email to sign up for the newsletter.

 Need some new items in your wardrobe?
 Instead of going to your nearest boutique or department store, try shopping second-hand.
 If you live in Belmopan, check out this post to find out where to go.